 *Please check Veg “G” Table’s FB or website for hours; they seem to be wildly inconsistent lately, possibly on holiday or …

-//Little Kroma has two locations: one on 20th Street and Wat Bo Road and in the Wat Damnak area.
+//Little Kroma has two locations but don’t go to the one on 20th Street and Wat Bo Road, go to the one in the Wat Damnak area.
 I’ve eaten at both.
 They are low-key spots with good prices for local food.

 What to get: we usually get the Mango lassi, or a stir-fried dish.
 I like the pumpkin and tofu.